Which web browsers are supported?

 Rise works with most modern browsers.
 See this article for all Rise tech specs.

-Do I need to whitelist any domains other than rise.com?
+Do I need to add any domains to my allowlist other than rise.com?

 Port 443 is necessary to use Rise.
-And if your firewalls are blocking access to Rise, ask your IT staff to whitelist
+And if your firewalls are blocking access to Rise, ask your IT staff to add

 Can I use a custom domain for my Rise account?